20+ Surprising Ways To Build Your Author Platform

 Writing a guest post on a book blog.
 This could be something big like Book Riot, or something smaller focused on a genre or topic of interest to you

-Writing a review for a literary journal, some options include
+Writing a review for a literary journal.
+Some options include

 —The Los Angeles Review of Books